 Barefoot Slipper Socks

 These are my jam.
 I prefer to be barefoot as much as possible, so these are perfect for a real barefoot feel but plenty of cozy warmth.
 I like the kind that have grippy sticky things on the bottom so I feel secure on my hard floor, but they’re still essentially socks and in no way restrictive.
 This list is far from exhaustive, you can find this type of slipper many places, but here are a few good options.

-- Etsy – I love to support artisan craftspeople, and there are many hand making minimalist slippers.
+- Etsy – I love to support artisan craftspeople, and there are many hand made minimalist slippers available on Etsy.